 The amount of times you feed your German Shepherd puppy each day varies by its age.

-A newborn pup will be fed every few hours, meanwhile, a senior dog will be fed only twice per day.
-This schedule is significantly different but it is critical for the growth and weight maintenance of your dog.
+A newborn pup will be fed every few hours; meanwhile, a senior dog will be fed only twice per day.
+This schedule is significantly different, but it is critical for your dog’s growth and weight maintenance.

 Consider how much time you can dedicate to feeding your puppy and the amount of money you can spend before adopting a dog.
 Raising a newborn pup takes time and commitment.
 Someone who does not have enough time to attend a puppy’s side every six hours may want to adopt an adult dog.